sybrew/the-seo-framework/readme.txt

 	* Redirected pages/posts/terms\* are no longer included in the sitemap.
 For real this time.
 		* *\* WordPress Core sitemaps displays terms*.
 * **Improved:**
 	* Continuing the trend we set since TSF v4.0.0, we reduced the size of the main object of TSF significantly by offloading various methods to flyweight objects.
 This should improve load times, albeit only a little.
-TODO measure this?
 * **Removed:**
 	* Object caching of the HTML output of TSF.
 		* We [theorized no benefit having this feature](https://github.com/sybrew/the-seo-framework/issues/565), and thought it rather harmful; later, [we found this true empirically](https://wordpress.org/support/topic/enabled-object-cache-doesnt-allow-to-filter-robots-meta/).